rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

     > **Note**: You can also expand work item cards to get to conveniently editable details.

 1. Hover with the mouse pointer over the rectangle representing the work item you moved to the **Approved** stage.
-This will reveal the down facing caret symbol.
+This will reveal the down-facing caret symbol.
-1. Click the down facing caret symbol to expand the work item card, select the **Unassigned** entry, and in the list of user accounts, select your account to assign the moved PBI to yourself.
+1. Click the down-facing caret symbol to expand the work item card, select the **Unassigned** entry, and in the list of user accounts, select your account to assign the moved PBI to yourself.
 1. On the **Board** tab of the **PUL-Web** panel, drag the second work item named **As a customer, I want to see tutorials I recently viewed** from the **New** to the **Committed** stage.
 1. On the **Board** tab of the **PUL-Web** panel, drag the third work item named **As a customer,  I want to request new tutorials** from the **New** to the **Done** stage.